pkuehne/grant/README.md

 - To run the build: `python main.py`
 - To run the tests: `python -m pytest tests`
-- To generate the `resources.py` file: `pyrcc5 gene.qrc -o resources.py`
+- To generate the `resources.py` file: `pyrcc5 grant.qrc -o resources.py`
-- To create an executable: `pyinstaller --onefile --windowed --name gene main.py`
+- To create an executable: `pyinstaller --onefile --windowed --name grant main.py`